webplatform/docs/html/attributes/alinkColor/index.md

   feature: alinkColor
   topic: html
 notes:
-  - "\nDeletion Candidate:   DOM property, not an attribute\n\n"
+  - 'Deletion Candidate:   DOM property, not an attribute'
 readiness: 'Not Ready'
 summary: 'Sets or gets the color of all active links in the document.'
 tags:
-  - Markup
-  - Attributes
+  - Markup_Attributes
   - HTML
+  - Needs_Examples
 uri: html/attributes/alinkColor

 ---